dustinspecker/git-gerrit/readme.md

 - `git gerrit query ...`
   - Used to run arbitrary gerrit queries, mostly used for debugging.

+- `git gerrit revert CHANGE OPTIONAL_PATCHSET`
+  - Revets the latest patchset revision for a given Change-Id or Changeset Number
+  - If OPTIONAL_PATCHSET is provided then that patchset is reverted instead of the latest

 ## Development

 ### Install required dependencies